SwiCago/HarviaWiFi/README.md

 ### Notes

-- Never ever have mains connected to device when flashing with a serial <-> usb adapter
+- I repeat!
+Never ever have mains(240V or 120V) connected to device when flashing with a serial <-> usb adapter
 - In order to Flash for the first time, you will need to solder wires or headers to the board.
 When ready to flash, hold push button down and apply power.
-- High voltage 240V !!!
-Always have the breaker off, when working on your Sauana's electrical.
 - How to backup SONOFF firmware, in case you want to put original firmware back on it.
     - esptool.py --port COMPORT read_flash 0x00000 0x100000 sonoff_TH16.bin
 - Note: the sonoff TH16 has pads for UFL connector.
 This allows you to use an external antenna if needed.